 This floor also contains a workshop which is closed to the public, and the elaborate chapel of the church.
 The gilded chapel with its tiles have been restored very well.
 After this one has to climb to the next floor.
 As one climbs, the yellow is lost from the tiles.
 There are elaborate hunting scenes done in blue and white.
 In a little chamber near the head of the stairs our eyes were drawn to portraits of Charles II of England and Catherine of Braganza (shown here).
 The political marriage between the two had many consequences, but the one which lasted longest was that the seven islands of Bombay went as Catherine’s dowry to England, and formed the seed of the megapolis which I live in.

 The hunting scenes continued through the next chambers.
 The discoveries which Portuguese soldiers made also found their way into these pictures.
 The one alongside shows leopards, although the draughtsmanship is suspect.
-Are they leopards or hyenas?
+Are they leopards or hyenas, or a non-specific savage animal?
 The posture looks like a hyena’s, but the face and tail is more like a leopard’s.
 There were similar confusions in other tiles from this age.
 In one the relative sizes of lions and dogs were odd.
 This was possibly because the artists of this period drew fabulous beasts which they may not have seen or observed closely.
 Just before and after this period they draw flowers and birds which are exquisitely observed and executed.

 It seems that tiles were also used for instruction.
 There were a few tiles with technical drawings.
 Here is one which seems to illustrate some principle of map making.
 However, technical drawings are seldom self-explanatory.
 Even today, if you take a technical drawing out of a book, you lose its meaning.
 These tiles standing by themselves in a museum lose the cultural binding to working knowledge.